NNPDF/mcpdf/notes/README.md

 extra:

+- notes on [further options](./extra.md) that will be available after we'll have a baseline ready
 - notes on [variational Bayes](./varbayes/README.md)
   - I don't consider a promising approach, but better to keep in mind _AC_